UoB-COMSM0166/2025-group-26/README.md

 - One quantitative evaluation (of your choice)
 - Description of how code was tested.

+To further optimise our game, we decide to investigate user experience to identify potential issues.
+We adopted both qualitative and quantitative evaluation methods.

+For qualitative evaluation, we used the Think Aloud Protocol.
+This is an effective usability testing method that helps capture user experiences in real time.
+In this evaluation, the facilitator assigns several tasks for the participants.
+While completing these tasks, participants are asked to verbalise their thoughts and feelings.
+Meanwhile, an observer presents to document any issues or comments raised by participants during the process.

+**Qualitative evaluation: Think Aloud Evaluation**
+Here is the further information of our think aloud evaluation.
+As mentioned above, the first mission of this evaluation was to set specific tasks for participants.
+In our evaluation, the first task required participants to successfully trigger upgrade page, and the second tasks required participants to successfully trigger portal mechanism.
+Our game features both the upgrade function and the portal system.
+The two tasks allow players not only to experience the core gameplay, but also to explore the unique elements of our game during the evaluation.

+Below are the observations recorded by observer during the evaluation:
+  1. Keyboard controls are not intuitive.
+     In Dukat Soul, players frequently use the move right, move left, and jump functions to clear levels.
+However, our default control assigned the jump function to the “J” key, which differs from the conventional setting—“spacebar”.
+As a result, several participants struggled to figure out how to jump at the beginning.
+Although we implemented a setting menu that       allows player to customise controls, clearer instructions are still necessary to ensure all user can easily understand how to operate the game.
+  2. Participants were unsure if they had collected items.
+     In our game, coins are important items for triggering upgrade interface.
+While all participants noticed the coins during gameplay, some were unsure whether they had actually collected them, and others were uncertain about how many they had gathered.
+Based on this feedback, we plan to add an animation which visually shows coins being added to the experience         bar, helping players clearly understand that the coin has been collected.
+  3. Attacking mechanics are monotonous.
+     Some participants commented that the attacking mechanics felt too repetitive.
+This is actually an opinion we look forward, as Dukat Soul is designed for players from beginners to experts.
+We expect experienced players to explore creative way to play, and this kind of feedback shows that they are beginning to do this.
+While we plan to retain the current             mechanics, we hope that players will find more various ways to complete each level.
+  4. Block icons are confusing.
+     In our game, certain items are hidden inside blocks that players can bump to reveal.
+However, some participants reported confusion about which blocks contained items.
+We recognise that this negatively affects the user experience, so we plan to redesign the icons to clearly distinguish between regular blocks and item-containing blocks.

 ### Process
 ---
 #### 1. Collaboration and Communication<br>